MateoGret/Global-Effects-of-Road-Development-on-Land-Use-Change_-MateoGret/README.md

 #### 3. Spatial Overlay
 Combine ΔLUᵢ (from Step 1) with RoadDensityᵢ and RoadDistᵢ (from Step 2).
 Each 1 km cell contains both land-use change intensity and road characteristics.
+All analyses will be restricted to the three defined regions (Kazakhstan, Cerrado, and Borneo).

 #### 4. Statistical Analysis
 The spatial relationship between land-use change and road infrastructure will be examined using simple descriptive and correlation analyses.